rahulpnath/hugoBlog/content/blog/defaultAzureCredential_from_azure_sdk.markdown

 var credential = new DefaultAzureCredential(azureCredentialOptions);
 ```

-To make the above source-control friendly, you can move the '<AD User Name>' to your configuration file, so that each team member can set it as required.
+To make the above source-control friendly, you can move the '\<AD User Name\>' to your configuration file, so that each team member can set it as required.
+The same can also be achieved by setting '_AZURE\_\_USERNAME_' environment variable.
+Once set make sure to restart Visual Studio to reflect.
+With the _AZURE\_\_USERNAME_ set you no longer need to explicitly set the SharedTokenCacheUsername.

+> Set _AZURE\_\_USERNAME_ to avoid having to write the extra code to set the SharedTokenCacheUsername

 Alternatively, you can also set Environment variables and specify the 'AZURE_CLIENT_ID', 'AZURE_TENANT_ID', and 'AZURE_CLIENT_SECRET' which will be automatically picked up and used to authenticate.
 Check out this [post on how to get the ClientId/Secret to authenticate](https://www.rahulpnath.com/blog/authenticating-a-client-application-with-azure-key-vault/).

 Hope this helps you get started with the new set of Azure SDK's!